 [YOUR NAME]

-The two rules behind every script
+What are the two rules behind every negotiation script?

-1. Always send it in writing first.
+- Always send it in writing first.
 Email, text, or portal message — anything with a timestamp and a recipient.
 Verbal agreements are not agreements.
 They are memories.
 And memories shift in whichever direction favors the person you are arguing with.

-2. State the fact, ask the question, offer a path forward.
+- State the fact, ask the question, offer a path forward.
 Every effective negotiation email follows this three-part structure.
 The fact is what the audit found.
 The question is what explains the discrepancy.
 The path forward is what you are willing to accept.
 Drop any one of the three and the conversation stalls — or worse, turns adversarial with no exit ramp.

 Templates get you started, but the strongest version of any of these emails is one that references the specific line items, dollar amounts, and contract language from your own project.
 That specificity is what separates a message a contractor skims from one they actually respond to.